akrinah/cunit/readme.md

 By passing a `PrintLevel` to `alltests()` (which is propagated to `run()`) of a test suite one can apply the level of detail for the output.
 If the level is set to `VERBOSE` then the test suite will print the result of every assertion.
-By passing `SPARSE` the summary of each test case is printed. `SILENT` will cancel any output.
+By passing `SPARSE` the summary of each test case is printed. `SUMMARY` will print only the result of each test suite. `SILENT` will supress any output.
 When developping on a new test suite the `VERBOSE` level is suited best.
-Once all test cases pass, one can set the level to `SPARSE` to squash the output.
+Once all test cases pass, one can set the level to `SPARSE` or even to squash the output.
+If a test suite has many test cases the output can be reduced with the `SUMMARY` level even further. `SILENT` is best suited if one is only interested in the test result that is for instance used in some script.

 Writing Custom Assertions